tim0git/terraform-aws-gameday-template/README.md

 Docs are here. https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html [Redirect actions]

 I have added a listener rule to 80 with an instance target group standing by for us.
-Whats this for?
+What's this for?
 Big hint is the word instance, we can use this target group for EC2 autoscaling groups.
 Its set to position 1 so any new listeners you add should take priority over this one.
 If not move it to the bottom in the console or traffic will flow to this one.

 ### With great power, comes great responsibility (Decision time). 💭